winirarrazaval/hotel/README.md

 ## Optional Requirements
 ### User Stories
 - As an administrator, I should be able to set different rates for different rooms

+### Technical
+- Read/write CSV files for each piece of data that your system is storing
+- Create a CLI to interact with your hotel system